Albert-Gao/blog/source/_posts/lessons-learned-from-my-latest-refactoring.md

 Most the experiences below comes from my previous practices of mobile dev, web dev and back-end dev.
 But without any surprising, they all fit in this project.
 And they should be adoptable to all languages as well.

-Remeber one thing before reading:
+Remember one thing before reading:
 > None of the following practice is time consuming.
 All of them should be merged into your mindset.
 And becomes the way you code.
 If you find them take too much time to do, try practicing more.
 <!--more-->